alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 If a response is not received within 14 days, the application will be refused and you will need to re-apply.

 [SME question: 14 working days?]

-##Fees

-###SIC, STC and RIC

-No fee applies.

-###WDIC

-There is no fee unless more than 100 SICs or STCs naming the wholesale dealer as the importer were supplied in the 12 months before the application.
-In this case, the fee is £760.

-The fee should not accompany the application; an invoice will be sent to you following issue of the certificate.

 ##Allergen products